open-xml-templating/docxtemplater/docs/source/api.rst

     new Docxtemplater(zip, options)

-        You have to pass both the parameters if you are using this constructor.
+        You have to pass a valid zip file to use this constructor.
+You can pass an array of modules that are needed by templater to attach them at the time of instantiating.

             zip:
                 a zip instance to that method, coming from pizzip or jszip version 2.

-            options:
+            options: (optional)
-                An options object should have a modules key has a value of an array consisting of the modules.
-                For eg: { modules: [exampleModule, otherModule] }
+                Currently, It supports the ability to add modules.
+You can attach modules by calling the Docxtemplater like this const doc = new Docxtemplater(zip, { modules: [exampleModule, otherModule] })

         This function returns a new Docxtemplater Object